austral/specification/src/05-functions.md

 : A concrete type specifier.

 `default`
-: For keyword arguments, an expression which will be used to provide a default value.
+: For keyword parameters, an expression which will be used to provide a default value.

 `supplied`
-: The name of a [`boolean`](#type:boolean) variable whose value is `true` when its corresponding argument was supplied a value at the call site, and `false` when the default value was used instead.
+: The name of a [`boolean`](#type:boolean) variable whose value is `true` when its corresponding parameter was supplied an argument at the call site, and `false` when the default value was used instead.

 ### Examples